 US firms in China most pessimistic since 1999, survey says

-Just 41 percent of US firms optimistic about the five-year business outlook in China, American Chamber of Commerce says.
+Just 41 percent of US firms optimistic about the five-year business outlook in China, chamber of commerce says.

 US businesses in China are less optimistic about conditions in the country than at any point in the last quarter-century, a survey has revealed.